avast/android-butterknife-zelezny/README.md

 ## How to install

-- in Android Studio: go to `Preferences → Plugins → Browse repositories` and search for `ButterKnife Zelezny`
+- in Android Studio: go to `Preferences → Plugins → Browse repositories` and search for `ButterKnifeZelezny`

 _or_